Gargrave railway station: Facilities

-It is unstaffed and until 2019 had no ticket machine (so travellers had to buy tickets in advance or on the train).
-A new ticket machine has now been installed, along with digital information screens as part of an ongoing station upgrade process by train operator first announced back in 2016.
-Train running information is also provided by timetable posters and telephone.

-Step-free access is only possible for southbound travellers, as the northbound platform can only be reached via steps from the road bridge.
+The station is unstaffed, digital information screens were installed as part of an ongoing upgrade process announced in 2016.
+Level access is only possible for southbound travellers, as the northbound platform can only be reached by steps from the road bridge.

 Pennine Way

 The Pennine Way, a long-distance path, crosses the railway a few hundred yards to the west of the station.

 Services

 The service level from here in both directions was increased at the May 2018 timetable change, as a consequence of the 2015 Northern franchise award to Arriva Rail North.
 The improvements included two additional trains each way on the Leeds - Lancaster route on weekdays and an extra train on Sundays - these began operating on 20 May 2018 with the start of the summer timetable.

 In total there are now fourteen departures northbound (up from ten prior to May 2018) - eight to Lancaster and five to Carlisle, plus one evening train to Ribblehead.
-Five of the Lancaster trains continue to Morecambe, but the daily direct Heysham train has now ceased on weekdays (though it does run on a Sunday since the winter 2019 timetable update).
+Five of the Lancaster trains continue to Morecambe, but the daily direct Heysham train has now ceased.
 Southbound there are thirteen departures to Leeds, plus a single late evening departure to Skipton only (though this has a connection to Leeds from there).

 Eight trains each way call on Sundays (five to Lancaster and Morecambe, three to Carlisle northbound).